Binning Wood

 You are advised to wash your hands after finishing your course to avoid the risk of infection and to carefully check for ticks.
 The full Risk Assessment will be available for inspection at Registration.

-Please note: Participants who are not members of British Orienteering are not covered by British Orienteering’s public liability insurance.
-By entering this event, you acknowledge that you are taking part at your own risk.
+Please note: If you participate and are not a member of British Orienteering or Scottish Orienteering then you are not covered by their respective public liability insurance.
+In that case, by entering this event you acknowledge that you are taking part at your own risk.
 For example, if you were to accidentally injure a member of the public or damage property during the event, you would not be covered.

 Medical Conditions: